Data-based system representations from irregularly measured data: Simulation examples

 In this section, we empirically evaluate the performance of Algorithm~\ref{alg_generalalgorithm} when the data is missing randomly.
 We generate 100 random discrete-time LTI systems with $(m,p,n,\ell) = (0,1,2,2)$.
 For each system, we generate a trajectory $w$ of length $T_{\mathrm{max}}=200$ by simulating the response of each system to random initial conditions sampled from a uniform distribution $(U(0,1))^2$.
 To investigate the performance of Algorithm~\ref{alg_generalalgorithm} in identifying each system, we perform several experiments using irregular measurements $w^{-}\in(\mathbb{R}_{\textup{ext}}^q)^T$ of the above trajectory $w$.
 For each experiment, we vary the length of $w^{-}\in(\mathbb{R}_{\textup{ext}}^q)^T$ that is passed to the algorithm from $T=20$ to $T=T_{\mathrm{max}}=200$ as well as the percentage of given to missing data from 10\% up to 100\%.

 For each system and percentage of missing data, the following was repeated $100$ times: (i) the location of the missing samples was randomly generated using the MATLAB function \texttt{randperm}, then (ii) Algorithm~\ref{alg_generalalgorithm} was run and checked for success (assigned a value of one) or failure (assigned a value of zero).
 We additionally validated successful outcomes of Algorithm~\ref{alg_generalalgorithm} by comparing the output of the algorithm to the kernel representation computed from the Hankel matrix of the complete data of the same depth.
 The average time it took to complete one run of Algorithm~\ref{alg_generalalgorithm} was $0.0381$ seconds.
 Finally, for each percentage of missing data, the results were averaged over all $100$ runs and all $100$ systems.
 Figure~\ref{fig1} shows a gray-scale plot of the results.
 It can be seen how a transition occurs from failure to success (from dark to light) as the length of the sequence $T$ and the fraction of given samples increase.
+Notice that the algorithm consistently succeeded when less than 30\% of the data are missing.
+One possible explanation is that the random pattern of missing samples (which was obtained using Matlab's \texttt{randperm} command, see above) did not result in pathological cases where the algorithm fails to find a kernel representation.